nyarly/ergo/README.md

 the build.

 ## Future Work

+The simplest, but still very useful tool ergo could provide would be a "standalone" tool - output a bash (or Powershell? or...) script that just sets up dummies for the ergo commands (etc.) and other build environment stuff, and then outputs exactly the commands to build the project without ergo.
+Maybe build all of this around some templating engine such that one could replace with likely target outputs.
+The idea would be to make ergo built projects independant of ergo for distribution.

+Conversely, working somehow with Makefiles would be a nice feature.
+I'm less clear on how this would work, although I know there are redo implementations that provide a Make multi-process UDP interface so that they can coexist with Makefiles.
+The ideal would be to somehow determine the Make deps, convert those into build graph statements, and then run Make tasks explicitly - ideally forcing them to run independantly.

 One of the original inspirations was the Google Cloud Build tool, which recognizes that not only are build tasks normally repeated on a single